etaque/hackzagons/README.md

 # Hackzagons

-Generate a map with hexagonals blocks with collision detection.
+Generate a map with hexagonals blocks and collision detection.

 # Resources